 - Film and Cinema Studies

 Film Developer Duties

 Some film developers act as customer service agents.
 They take orders from customers and listen to special requests.
 They then adjust machine settings to ensure those requests are met.
 They also inspect the incoming negatives and film and outgoing photos to achieve the best possible results for their customers.

 Film developers may also work as film development equipment technicians.
 They measure and mix the chemicals used in the development process and fill tanks with the mixed chemicals.
 They load machines with paper, film and negatives and monitor the development process.
 Developers maintain equipment by regularly cleaning the machinery to remove chemical solutions used in development.

 The BLS states that many film developers learn skills on the job within a few months.
 However, to understand the processes behind their work, film developers might study photography in a collegiate setting.
 Photography programs at many schools lead to a certificate, associate's degree or bachelor's degree.

 Regardless of their duration, photography curricula aim to teach students the fundamentals of taking and producing pictures.
 They include courses on the process of capturing shots and the technology behind the industry.
 Lab and studio experience is often a part of these programs, giving students first-hand knowledge of film development.

 Salary and Employment Outlook

 The U.S. Bureau of Labor Statistics (BLS) lists employment outlook or salary data for film developers under the category of photographic process workers and processing machine operators.
-It said employment opportunities in this category were expected to show little to no growth from 2012 to 2022.
-The median salary for this career was $23,840 as of May 2013, the BLS found.
+It said employment opportunities in this category were expected to show a sharp decline from 2014 to 2024.
+The median salary for this career was $26,590 as of May 2015, the BLS found.